 What is a planning cell?

 The planning cell was developed by Peter C. Dienel in the early 1970s and has been used extensively ever since.
-Planning cells are intended to enable people to assume their responsibility as responsible members of society and to contribute their respective skills and knowledge to solve existing problems.
+Planning cells are intended to enable citizens to assume their roles as responsible members of society and to contribute their respective skills and knowledge to solve existing problems.

-A planning cell is a group of about 25 randomly selected citizens who are released from their workday duties for three or four days in order to work in groups on recommendations for an existing issue.
+A planning cell consists of a group of about 25 randomly selected citizens who are released from their workday duties for three or four days in order to work in groups to develop recommendations for an existing issue.

 Each day is divided into four work units, each of which is dedicated to a thematic focus.
 The results of their consultations are summarized as recommendations in a so-called citizen’s report and made available to political decision-makers as a basis for consultation.